henriksson-lab/genepub/README.md

 # Meta analysis on gene popularity; less than half gene citations stem from gene regulatory networks

 This is the supplementary code for the paper "Meta analysis on gene popularity; less than half gene citations stem from gene regulatory networks" by
-Ionut Sebastian Mihai, Debojyoti Das, Gabija Maršalka and Johan Henriksson (corresponding).
+Ionut Sebastian Mihai , Debojyoti Das, Gabija Maršalka and Johan Henriksson (corresponding).

 *Laboratory of Molecular Infection Medicine Sweden (MIMS), Umeå Centre for Microbial Research, Department of Molecular Biology, Umeå University, Umeå, Sweden*